ma1co/Sony-PMCA-RE/README.md

 * You should now be able to use `pmca-console serviceshell`.

 To be able to use the camera normally again, the libusb drivers have to be uninstalled in device manager.

-## Browser Compatibility
-The browser-based installer can be found at [sony-pmca.appspot.com](https://sony-pmca.appspot.com/).
-This site uses the official Sony browser plugin to communicate with the camera directly from a browser window.
-Since other browser vendors are disabling NPAPI plugins, this method only works in Internet Explorer and Safari.
-Additionally, camera firmware updates released in June 2017 and later explicitly whitelist the URL of the official app store.
-Updated cameras refuse to install apps from our site.
-It is thus recommended to use the native installer instead.

-Meanwhile, the site is still used to keep track of the installation counters for the apps in the app list.

 ## Is it safe?
 This is an experiment in a very early stage.
 All information has been found through reverse engineering.
 Even though everything worked fine for our developers, it could cause harm to your hardware.
 If you break your camera, you get to keep both pieces. **We won't take any responsibility.**